KarrieK/CIJ_CommandLine/README.md

 ```
 See your files?
 Oh good now let's move them using the `mv` or move command.

-`$ mv NAMES1.csv NAMES2.csv /Users/karrie/Desktop/command_line`
+`$ mv NAMES1.csv NAMES2.csv ~/Desktop/command_line`

 Now take a look, did it work?

-Let's read in those files into the termianl to see what's in them.
+Let's read in those files into the terminal to see what's in them.
 To do that we're going to use `cat`.

 So let's try `cat NAMES1.csv`